littlebizzy/slickstack/docs/adminer.md

 - use `DB_USER` instead of `admin` when full privileges are unnecessary
 - disable Adminer when no database work is planned
 - protect enabled staging and development hosts
-- remember that those hosts currently expose the predictable `/adminer` path
+- treat the shared Adminer URL as sensitive across every enabled host
 - avoid saving database passwords in shared browsers
 - verify the selected database before destructive actions
 - retain a current database dump before major changes